cookieclicker123/knowledge_graph_implementations/README.md

 This command reads `LightRAG/pyproject.toml`, installs required packages like `lightrag-hku[api]` and `pytest`, and creates a link in your environment pointing to your `LightRAG` source code directory.
 This allows imports like `from LightRAG.models import ...` to work correctly everywhere.

+**Environment Variables:**

+Many examples require API keys or other configuration.
+1. Navigate to the `LightRAG` directory.
+2. Copy the example environment file: `cp .env.example .env`
+3. Edit the new `.env` file and add your actual API keys (e.g., `OPENAI_API_KEY`).
+Ensure `OPENAI_API_BASE` is also set (usually to `https://api.openai.com/v1` for standard OpenAI).
+   *Note: The `.env` file is typically ignored by version control (add it to `.gitignore`) to keep secrets safe.*

+Python scripts using libraries like `python-dotenv` (which `lightrag-hku` might use internally, or you might add explicitly) can automatically load these variables.
+Otherwise, you might need to `export` them manually before running scripts if they don't load automatically.

 **Running Mocks and Tests:**

 To verify the basic setup and mock components: